JuanHenaoB/3D-projection-camera-calibration/README.md

 # 3D-projection-camera-calibration
 In this Repository we calibrate a camera and then use a camera model to draw a 3D cube in the 2D image formed by the camera projection.
+We used open-cv documentation to calibrate a camera using the Chess Board method, we calibrated a Web Cam and also a camera from a phone.
+After obtaining Cameras intrinsic parameters we saved them in a JSON file, among extrinsic parameters for our projective camera to view a 3D cube using the camera matrix.
+That JSON file is then read and the 3D cube is painted in an image.
+The view you get from the cube is determined by the extrinsic/intrinsic parameters read in the JSON file.